truongsonghiep/journey-to-the-west/chapter-074.md

 quickly, and ask him whether there is another road we can take.”
 974
 974
-“There‟s no detour,” said Pilgrim, “for this mountain as it is is eight hundred miles across.
+“There's no detour,” said Pilgrim, “for this mountain as it is is eight hundred miles across.
 I don‟t even know how wide it is on both sides.
 How could we take a detour?”
 On hearing this, Tripitaka could not restrain the tears flowing from his eyes.
-“Disciple,” he said, “if it‟s so difficult, how could I ever hope to worship Buddha?”
+“Disciple,” he said, “if it's so difficult, how could I ever hope to worship Buddha?”
 “Stop crying!
 Stop crying!”
 Pilgrim said, “Once you cry, you become completely feeble.
 This information of his can‟t be all true, for his main purpose is to arouse our vigilance.
 As the saying goes, „To tell is to exaggerate.‟ Please dismount and